dcbaker/cython/docs/src/userguide/pypy.rst

 The cpyext implementation in PyPy is much younger and substantially less mature than the well tested C-API and its underlying native implementation in CPython.
-This should be remembered when running into crashes, as the problem may not always be in your code or in Cython.
-Also, PyPy and its cpyext implementation are less easy to debug at the C level than CPython and Cython, simply because they were not designed for it.
+This should be remembered when running into crashes, as the problem may not always be in your code or in Cython0.
+Also, PyPy and its cpyext implementation are less easy to debug at the C level than CPython and Cython0, simply because they were not designed for it.